cbusillo/ebay_pictures_tool/README.md

    A dialog will prompt you to install the necessary tools.
 Click "Install" and once the installation is complete, you can continue with the eBay Pictures Tool installation.

+   **Important**: After the installation is complete, please log out of your macOS user account and log back in to ensure that all features of the eBay Pictures Tool operate correctly.

 2. **Odoo Configuration**:

    Once the eBay Pictures Tool is installed, it will execute and set up the environment.
 For integration with Odoo, configure